The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Why Are VLLMs Poor at Hierarchical Visual Recognition?

-We separate LLMs from open-source VLLMs and examine how much they know about the taxonomies used in our experiments.
-Mechanically, we reformulate our VQA tasks to a text-only version by replacing the images with their corresponding leaf labels: \eat{ To investigate this hypothesis, we evaluate the standalone vision-tuned LLMs on text-only versions of the hierarchical classification tasks, adapted directly from the original datasets.
-Specifically, we reformulate each classification instance into a multiple-choice question using only textual inputs, as illustrated below:}
+\textbf{Text-Only Hierarchical Consistency.} We separate LLMs from open-source VLLMs and examine how much they know about the taxonomies used in our experiments.
+Mechanically, we reformulate our VQA tasks to a text-only version by replacing the images with their corresponding leaf labels: This process produces 0.7 million QA tasks after deduplication.
+We use them to assess LLMs' text-only hierarchical consistency over our vision taxonomies.

-This process results in about 0.7 million QA tasks after deduplication.
-We use them to assess LLMs and report the (text) HCA results in Table~\ref{tab:llm_text_only} --- we use (text/visual) HCA to refer to LLMs/VLLMs' performance on text/visual QA tasks for clarity.
-We find that Qwen2.5-VL-7B's LLM achieves only 63.86\% (text) HCA on CUB-200, whose taxonomy comprises merely four levels.
+\textbf{Results.} Table~\ref{tab:llm_text_only} shows the results, where we use (text/visual) HCA to refer to LLMs/VLLMs' performance on text/visual QA tasks.
+We find that {Qwen2.5-VL}'s LLM achieves only 63.86\% (text) HCA on CUB-200, whose taxonomy comprises merely four levels.
 The LLMs of LLaVA-OV and InternVL-2.5 give rise to even lower (text) HCAs on CUB-200 (33\% and 49\%).

-One might wonder if these low (text) HCAs are due to that the biology taxonomy underlying CUB-200 is too specific for general LLMs.
+One might wonder if those low (text) HCAs are due to that the biology taxonomy underlying CUB-200 is too specific for general LLMs.
 However, Table~\ref{tab:llm_text_only} further reveals that the LLMs also cannot perform well on ImgNet's general taxonomies.
 Besides, we progressively simplify our QA tasks by chopping the iNat21-Plant taxonomy level by level.
 Figure~\ref{fig:level_hca} plots the (text) HCA results, which increase as the taxonomy becomes shallower (and, correspondingly, the leaf nodes are less fine-grained).
 Still, they are below 90\% regardless of the taxonomies' depths.
-There are noticeable drops at Levels 3 and 5 for Qwen2.5-VL and LLaVA-OV's LLMs, implying that they pose more challenges than the other levels for the LLMs' hierarchical reasoning.
-These results are surprising to a large degree, given the recent success of LLMs over various benchmarks and domains~\cite{gpt4o, team2023gemini, qwen, deepseek, qwen3_report}.
+There are noticeable drops at Levels 3 and 5 for Qwen2.5-VL and LLaVA-OV's LLMs, implying that they pose more challenges than the other levels for the LLMs' hierarchical reasoning. \emph{These results are highly unexpected}, given the recent success of LLMs over various benchmarks and domains~\cite{gpt4o, team2023gemini, qwen, deepseek, qwen3_report}.